Comments

 - Add a Content Management System (CMS)javascriptCopy code

-// Example of fetching content from a CMS like Contentful import { createClient } from 'contentful'; const client = createClient({ space: process.env.CONTENTFUL_SPACE_ID, accessToken: process.env.CONTENTFUL_ACCESS_TOKEN, }); export async function getStaticProps() { const entries = await client.getEntries({ content_type: 'blogPost' }); return { props: { posts: entries.items } }; }
+// Example of fetching content from a CMS like Contentful import { createClient } from 'contentful'; const client = createClient({ space: process.env.CONTENTFUL_SPACE_ID, accessToken: process.env.CONTENTFUL_ACCESS_TOKEN, }); export async function getStaticProps() { const entries = await client.getEntries({ content_type: 'blogPost' }); return { props: { posts: entries.items } }; }- Integrate a CMS like Contentful, Strapi, or Sanity for managing content.

 - Fetch content from the CMS via API and render it dynamically in your pages.